neptsoft/planet9-k8s/README.md

   --namespace "$NAMESPACE" --replicas=<new-replicas>
 ```

-By default, there are 1 replica set up.
+By default, there are 2 replicas set up.
 Increase the number of replicas as you
 need more power.

 # Updating the app